cosmos/cosmos-sdk/STABLE_RELEASES.md

 The `0.37.x` release series will continue receiving bugfixes until the Cosmos Hub migrates to a newer release of the Cosmos-SDK.

+The `0.38.x` release series will reach End of Life once the `0.39.0` release is published.

 ## Point Releases

 Once a Cosmos-SDK release has been completed and published, updates for it are released under certain circumstances